learn-co-students/module-one-final-project-guidelines-london-web-111918/README.md

 Features
 --------

-- Ability to find out information about any of the current Premier League teams, such as team colours and the year the club  was founded in.
+- Ability to find out information about any of the current Premier League teams, such as team colours and the year the club  was founded.

-- Ability to run search queries for match information, filtering my team and location.
+- Ability to run search queries for match information filtering by team and location.

 - Ability to search for match results by the date they were played.